chalizardmisadon/2D-Sonar/README.md

 # 2D-Sonar
-A quick project to familiarize with Arduino and ultrasonic sensor HC-SR04
+Simple project to familiarize with Arduino, servos, and ultrasonic sensors to prepare for Sumobot.

+The sonar consists of:
+Arduino Uno R3
+Futaba S3151 Servo
+HC-SR04 Ultrasonic Sensor